-Once the inputs are consolidated (GDR, Geophysical corrections, ALES data), the extraction of all the parameters needed for the computation of the SL_CCI+ product can take place and processing for high-resolution data (i.e. 20/40 Hz for the Jason/SARAL mission, respectively) can begin with the X-TRACK post-processing software.
-This process produces the sea level time series used to create regional sea level coastal products, which are also used to calculate regional trends and create regional sea level trend indicator products.
+Once the inputs are consolidated (GDR, Geophysical corrections, ALES data), the extraction of all the parameters needed for the computation of the SL\CCI+ product can take place and processing for high-resolution data (i.e. 20/40 Hz for the Jason/SARAL mission, respectively) can begin with the X-TRACK post-processing software.
+This process produces the sea level time series for the different altimetry missions.
+To ensure the accuracy of the long-term sea level estimates of the successive Jason missions, inter-mission biases (i.e. relative measurement biases) are computed during the calibration phases between successive missions, and then applied to the sea level estimates.
+At this point of the processing, we obtain regional sea level coastal products, which are also used to calculate regional trends and create regional sea level trend indicator products.